Government Technology

 • Community Visioning Workshop

-After the strategic planning process was complete, the city held Vision Preview Workshops to share the strategic goals and discuss the value to the residents and others.
+After the strategic planning process, the city held Vision Preview Workshops to share the strategic goals and discuss the value to the residents and others.
 Giving everyone access to the plan and sharing performance metrics can support the ongoing efforts.
 Such transparency is an essential strategy for widespread participation.
 It's the first step towards accountability, and government software solutions can help track and monitor key performance indicators (KPIs).

 Accountability